pace-neutrons/resolution_functions/docs/source/glossary.rst

 .. glossary::

     source
         A device that produces neutrons used for neutron experiments.
-In practice, this is usually either a nuclear reactor or spallation source (a particle accelerator).
+In practice, this is either a nuclear reactor or spallation source (a particle accelerator).

     target